asriidev-gh/gllc/README.md

 ## 🙏 Acknowledgments

-- Built with Next.js and React
+- Next.js team for the amazing framework
-- Styled with Tailwind CSS
+- Tailwind CSS for the utility-first CSS framework
-- Icons from Lucide React
-- Animations powered by Framer Motion
+- Framer Motion for smooth animations

-## 📞 Support

-For support and questions:
-- Create an issue in the GitHub repository
-- Contact the development team
+- All contributors and supporters

 ---

-**Built with ❤️ for language learners worldwide**
+**Last Updated**: August 28, 2025
+**Version**: 3.0.0
+**Status**: Active Development